ErickFMolina/ErickFMolina.github.io/_pages/about.md

 ## Hello!

 I am a development economist in the making.
-Currently I am first year PhD student in the University of Wisconsin-Madison's AAE program.
+Currently, I am a first year PhD student in the University of Wisconsin-Madison's AAE program.
 I hold a double degree in Economics and International Relations from ITAM (Mexico City).
+I have previously worked as a Research Fellow at ITAM and Northwestern University's Kellogg School of Business.